dmdeanha/ECE_306_Controller_App/README.md

 This application was made using Microsoft Visual Studio 2017, using the blank template for a Visual C# UWP Application.
 Because of this, this program will only work on Windows 10, theoretically any version of it, although I have only tested with the most recent update.

 Network Protocol: Through the use of StreamSocket, we set up a connection on first connect, and here we get to the first assumption: consistent connection to your vehicle.
 There is currently no error handling for a connection loss.
 Message Style: I use a non-standard protocol in this for transmission, but it can be replaced with whatever is needed for you.
+I also have the base protocol from Carlson's doc.
 The current protocol goes like:
 * " P=(Pin) (Command)=(Time)"
+* "^(Pin)(Command)(Time)"

 When using the xbox controller, the formatting of the message is:
 * " P=(Pin) l=(PWM_value)  P=(Pin) r=(PWM_value)", with PWM values between -10,000 and 10,000